Lopezmartha/WebPage-Automation-Test/README.md

 # Test Environment
 The browser is Chrome. the device needs to be connected to the internet
 # Basic Login Errors
-User cannot login wth invalid credentials
+## User cannot login with invalid credentials
-User cannot login without inputing text
+## User cannot login without inputing text
 # How to Run Test
 In order o run the apliction successfully, install the necessary application/libraries in requirements.txt.
 It is recommended to run the app in Vs code